marcusfrdk/simple-image-encoder/README.md

 Embed strings or entire files in a image.
 All without noticing a difference in the image.

+_Note: This is NOT meant for encryption, all data is CLEARTEXT and fully visible for anyone who checks the source code of the image._

 ## Requirements

 I have only used Python 3.9 with standard libraries.
 It should work for any Python 3.X version running Windows, MacOS or Linux.